TeamLab Planets Review: Is It Worth It?

 Vegan miso ramen in the art exhibition space at Vegan Ramen Uzu at Teamlab Planets Tokyo.

 Outside TeamLab is our favourite ramen place in Tokyo—Vegan Ramen UZU.
-I highly recommend having a meal here after your visit (or before if visiting later).
+I highly recommend having a meal here after your visit.

 There’s only one type of vegan ramen available, and it is delicious.
-The miso oat milk broth is flavourful, and the homemade noodles are pleasantly chewy.
+The miso oat milk broth is flavourful, the homemade noodles are pleasantly chewy, and it’s topped with roasted vegetables.

 This is one of our favourite vegan restaurants in Tokyo.
 There’s also a branch in Kyoto that we recommend with more ramen choices and cool artwork—see our guide to vegetarian and vegan food in Kyoto.